rusbomber/VictoriaLogs/docs/victorialogs/logsql.md

 Filters are applied to [`_msg` field](https://docs.victoriametrics.com/victorialogs/keyconcepts/#message-field) by default.
-If the filter must be applied to other [log field](https://docs.victoriametrics.com/victorialogs/keyconcepts/#data-model), then its' name followed by the colon must be put in front of the filter.
+If the filter must be applied to other [log field](https://docs.victoriametrics.com/victorialogs/keyconcepts/#data-model), then its name followed by the colon must be put in front of the filter.
 For example, if `error` [word filter](https://docs.victoriametrics.com/victorialogs/logsql/#word-filter) must be applied to the `log.level` field, then use `log.level:error` query.

 Field names and filter args can be put into quotes if they contain special chars, which may clash with LogsQL syntax.
 LogsQL supports quoting via double quotes `"`,